WHAT IS AN EXPERT WITNESS?

 Both sides in a case can, of course, hire expert witnesses.
 Naturally, if one side does the other side will, too.

 Judges have to rule on allowing the testimony of an expert witness as evidence.
 A 2018 decision by the Florida Supreme Court has made it easier for it to be admitted.
 In fact, the Florida standard is now looser than the federal standard.

 If admitted, it’s up to the judge or to the jury to decide whether an expert’s testimony is convincing.
 That is, they weigh it against the other evidence.
 That includes the other side’s expert testimony.
 In other words, “admitted” doesn’t mean “accepted”.

-Attorneys of the Boca Raton law firm Silver Injury Law, P.A. are experts in personal injury law.
+Attorneys of the Boca Raton law firm Silver Injury Law are experts in personal injury law.
 Some cases don’t call for expert witnesses.
 Our experienced team knows which don’t and which do.
 If you or a loved one has been hurt in any kind of accident in South Florida, a call to Silver Injury Law should be the next thing you do.